LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 **Description**
    Realtime encoding.

-   ..
-Note:: This option only applies when using macOS.
+   .. note:: This option only applies when using macOS.

-   ..
-Warning:: Disabling realtime encoding might result in a delayed frame encoding or frame drop.
+   .. warning:: Disabling realtime encoding might result in a delayed frame encoding or frame drop.

 **Default**
    ``enabled``